grzbla/play-loud/README.md

 - [ ] Volume control over UDP
 - [ ] Playlist persistence between sessions
 - [ ] Add support for other files and playlists
+- [ ] Add support for systems other than Windows, maybe

 PRs welcome.
 Goals aim to keep it minimal, scriptable, and fast.